sidigdoyo/floating-label-jQuery/README.md

 # jQuery-floating-label

-just playing around with jQuery and css a simple implementation of css animation with jQuery custom plugin
+just playing around with jQuery and css. a simple implementation of css animation with jQuery custom plugin